-Jurisdictions must undertake an NPO terrorist financing Risk Assessment
+Jurisdictions must undertake an NPO Terrorist Financing Risk Assessment

-R8 requires jurisdictions to review the adequacy of laws and regulations related to NPOs identified as being vulnerable to terrorist financing abuse.
+R8 requires jurisdictions to identify the organizations within the FATF definition of NPO and conduct a risk assessment of these NPOs to identify the nature of the TF risks posed to them.
+To comply with R8, jurisdictions should identify the subset of organizations that fall within the FATF definition of NPO, identify NPOs potentially at risk of TF within this subset, and assess the nature of the TF threats to these NPOs.
 To comply with R8, jurisdictions should undertake a formal assessment of TF risks to NPOs and of the effectiveness of measures intended to reduce those risks.